I-am-PUID-0/DMB_Docs/docs/features/usage.md

 ## 🔃 Managing Updates

 ### 🛠️ Manual Updates
-Each service can be updated by modifying the configuration file or using the DMB API.
+Each service can be updated by modifying the configuration file or using the [DMB Frontend](../services/dmb-frontend.md).

 Updates include:

 - Branch switching
 - Version pinning
 - Auto-update toggling

 ### ⚙️ Auto-Update
 Some services support automatic updates.

 Enable by setting:
 ```json
 "auto_update": true,
 "auto_update_interval": 24